Close

 • Your installation school liaison can also help with referral and support information for children and families who have been affected by tragedy.
 Learn more in this article about how to cope with a traumatic event.

-Military OneSource is by your side so you support your children’s education every step of the way.
+Military OneSource is by your side so you can support your children’s education every step of the way.
 Whether you are looking to give your children an educational head start, prepare for standardized tests in high school or help them learn to manage life challenges, we can help.
-To connect to an education consultant, call Military OneSource 24/7 at 800-342-9647, view overseas calling options or schedule a live chat.
+To connect to an education consultant, call Military OneSource 24/7 at 800-342-9647view overseas calling options or log in to start a secure live chat.